 City of Hoyt Lakes Data Practices Policies

-The City has adopted the following Data Practices Policy for Members of the Public and Policy on Data Subject Rights to describe the procedure for requesting access to data including: how data requests are made, possible fees, identity verification standards and how the City responds to a data request.
+The City has adopted the following Data Practices Policy for the Public and Data Practices Policy: Requests for Data About You and Your Rights as a Data Subject to describe the procedure for requesting access to data including: how data requests are made, possible fees, identity verification standards and how the City responds to a data request.